KadeKenter1/MART341-WebDesign/WebDesignHomework/Assignment8/readme.md

 - I also used div to add an area to help navigate through different recipes (adding later on)

 Span (at least 2)
+- I used a span to help show what kind of meals are available on our website!

 Audio (at least 1)